 Only credit hours that count toward a bachelor’s degree can be used to determine Alpha Lambda Delta eligibility.
 Advanced placement and other credits earned prior to high school graduation are not counted in determining Alpha Lambda Delta eligibility.

-The student must be registered in a course of study leading to a bachelor’s degree for an amount of work equal to a full load as defined by student’s institution.
+The student must be registered in a course of study leading to a bachelor’s degree for an amount of work equal to a full load as defined by the student’s institution.

 - Achieved a minimum of 3.5 GPA